Does income affect credit score? Income vs. credit score

 Does income affect credit score?

-Short answer: Your income will not affect your credit score directly.
-This is because your credit score is based on how you handle credit.
-That is how much money you have borrowed, how you pay it off, credit utilization, personal life events such as bankruptcy, foreclosures, etc.
+The short answer: Your income does not directly affect your credit score.
+This is because your credit score is based on how you handle credit, including how much money you have borrowed, how you pay it off, credit utilization, and personal life events such as bankruptcy and foreclosures.
+This information is directly pulled from your credit reports.
+Your income, however, is not reported in credit reports from Equifax, TransUnion, and Experian.

 Does unemployment affect credit score?